 The 2017 award recipients were Frances Scott – Its soil was a plot she do the tree in different voices (Moving Image), Erik Martinson – Its origins are indeterminate (Special Projects Award), and Sam Williams – the actual structure is the material (Education Award).

-You can read more about the selected 2017 artists and their projects here.
+You can read more about the 2017 awards here.

 The Moving Image